Uncategorized

 The government agency will send you a letter after they receive your request and usually provide a tracking number.

-Thus, it’s not the fastest way to find out if someone served in the U.S. military.
+Thus, it’s not the quickest way to find out if someone served in the U.S. military.

-Notwithstanding, FOIA requests are one of the most thorough and accurate ways to determine military service.
+Notwithstanding, FOIA requests are one of the most thorough and detailed ways to determine military service.

 #5.
 National Personnel Records Center (NPRC)